Today I’m feeling like a bit of musing. So here’s 3 things that keep coming up at the moment.

 * CGMS Online – Tim Seldin is a respected Montessori teacher who has set up this online training.
 I had not heard of it but have heard good things.

-* MCI – based in the UK with distance learning options and practice teaching requirements.
+* Montessori Group (formerly MCI) – based in the UK with distance learning options and practice teaching requirements.
 I heard one teacher who moved to 6 different Countries and all have accepted the MCI diploma.
 From what I have heard, it has a slightly more flexible interpretation.

 Hoping these musings are useful to you depending on where you are at in your Montessori journey.